 The CCTN conducts clinical trials of new contraceptive drugs and devices to develop novel female and male contraceptive methods.
 This unique network of highly qualified sites and investigators has a proven track record in contraceptive product evaluation, and its Statistical and Clinical Coordinating Center has solid experience with contraceptive product development.

 The CCTN is managed through NICHD's Contraceptive Development Program (CDP), part of the Division of Population Health Research, within the Division of Intramural Research.
 Sites receive funding through contracts at U.S.-based and global university research and medical centers with access to clinical facilities capable of conducting first-in-human and Phase I, II, and III clinical trials.
 Clinical evaluation conducted through the CCTN forms the evidence base for advancing candidates through a development pathway toward U.S. Food and Drug Administration approval.

 CCTN clinical field centers are selected for their capacity to conduct Phase I, II, and III trials of oral, vaginal, intrauterine, injectable, implantable, or topical contraceptive drugs and devices.

-- The use of a novel progestin- and estradiol-releasing vaginal ring for effective contraception, without increasing the risk of blood clots and other venous thromboembolism-type conditions, especially in obese women
+- Development of a novel progestin- and estradiol-releasing contraceptive vaginal ring that provides effective contraception, without increasing the risk of blood clots and other venous thromboembolism-type conditions, especially in women who have obesity

 NICHD Contact: Diana Blithe